googlecodelabs/migrate-python2-appengine/README.md

 ## Progression

-All codelabs begin with code in a START repo and ends with a FINISH repo folder, completing a single migration.
-Users who complete the tutorial should confirm their code (for the most part) matches what's in the FINISH folder.
-The Module 0 repo contains a barebones Python 2.7 App Engine app that uses the `webapp2` web framework plus the `ndb` Datastore library.
-It represents the baseline migration sample app.
+All codelabs begin with code in a START repo folder and end with code in a FINISH folder, implementing a single migration.
+Upon completion should confirm their code (for the most part) matches what's in the FINISH folder.
+The baseline migration sample app is a barebones Python 2.7 App Engine app that uses the `webapp2` web framework plus the `ndb` Datastore library.
+This is what's iin the Module 0 repo folder (link below).

-1. From there, Module 1 migrates away from `webapp2` to Flask, migrating the Module 0 code (START) to end with the Module 1 folder.
+1. From there (Module 0 is START), the Module 1 codelab migrates from the `webapp2` web framework to Flask where the Module 1 repo folder is the FINISH point.

-1. The Module 2 codelab migrates away from  `ndb` to Cloud NDB, STARTs with the Module 1 repo (ours or yours), and ends with the Module 2 (Python 2) FINISH repo folder.
-Module 2's codelab also has a bonus migration to Python 3, resulting in code that should match the Module 2 (Python 3) repo.
-Once you've arrived at Module 2's Python 3 code, your app is modernized and runs on the next-generation platform.
+1. The Module 2 codelab STARTs with the Module 1 code (yours or ours) and migrates away from  `ndb` to Cloud NDB, and ends with the Module 2 (Python 2) FINISH repo folder.
+There's also has a bonus migration to Python 3, resulting in another FINISH repo folder.
+Once you've deployed this Python 3 code, your app is modernized and runs on the next-generation platform.

 Of course, things aren't as simple in real life.
-Your Python 2 App Engine app may also be using Task Queues, Memcache, or many of the other original App Engine built-in services, so those will be additional migration modules (not all are available yet).
+Your Python 2 App Engine app may also be using Task Queues, Memcache, or many of the other original App Engine built-in services, so there will be additional migration modules (not all are available yet).
 With some exceptions, there's no specific order of what migrations you do next.
 It's just what you (or your apps) need.
 Here's full summary of what's currently available:

 ## Migrations

 The table below summarizes migration module resources currently available to developers along with a more detailed table of contents below.
 Be sure to check back for updates as more resources are planned.

 ### Summary table